Ca Phe Roasters

 During episode 7 of the Small Business Saturday Philadelphia podcast, we sat down with Thu Pham, founder of Ca Phe Roasters.
 Ca Phe Roasters is Philadelphia’s first and only Vietnamese Coffee Roaster.

 Thu has an incredibly unique story.
 She was born in the Philippines and migrated to California with her family.
 She moved to Philadelphia around the age of 4.
 In college, Thu studied psychology and minored in marketing.
 She wanted to study market research, and even applied for her MBA, but she knew that her heart wasn’t in it.
-Thu was unsure of what she wanted to do with her future, but knew that she wanted to help others.
-She found her way to local nonprofit, 12+, and applied to their fellowship opening.
+Thu was unsure of what she wanted to do with her future but knew that she wanted to help others.
+She found her way to a local nonprofit, 12+, and applied to their fellowship opening.

 Thu spent 2 years at 12+.
 She was first a fellow and then transitioned into a Site Coordinator rule.
 During her time at 12+, Thu worked to build a personal connection with every student in the program.
 She helped students stay on track for graduation and create an individualized post-grad plan.
 She made sure to let the students know that she was invested in each of them and their dreams.